 Mother Earth is also trying to tell us something.
 Dolphins are back dancing in Venice during lockdown.
 As if showing us all the middle finger for messing up their water & home!
 Yes, Dolphins – you’re right.
 Also you’re very cute!

 Venice for example, being a drowning town, directly threatened by global warming and rising sea levels.
 It’s also been ravaged by the corona virus.
 Venetians noticed the clarity of water during confinement.
 Those flagrant signs of nature’s RELIEF that we humans are being tied home with a leash must mean SOMETHING.
 It must above all mean CHANGING NOW our polluting habits.

 Stop consuming garbage, so garbage production stops

 This pause-reset virus button is what we need to REDUCE our unnecessary consumption of, for the lack of a better word – GARBAGE.
 Any plastic product is clearly not biodegradable nor sustainable and will take hundreds of years to degrade into the earth.
 It is a long process that comes with toxicity for us humans, and our planet’s biodiversity.
-Let’s invest in alternative materials, invest in creative, smart or local initiatives to make even a small difference, reduce our waste.
+Furthermore let’s invest in alternative materials, invest in creative, smart or local initiatives to make even a small difference, reduce our waste.

 YOU – Focuse primarily on the essentials